refalguera/2d---Plataformer---Enemy/README.md

 # 2d---Plataformer---Enemy
 Inimigo do Jogo Manaburn
-Criando a IA do inimigo.
+Criando a Ia do inimigo.
 Funções :
    - Mover
    - Correr